phorton1/Arduino-libraries-FluidNC_UI/docs/overview.md

-Note that meshing **requires a board/machine that supports a probe input** and that this library is compiled with the **WITH_MESH** definition in *gDefs.h*, and that the machine itself implements the *FluidNC_extensions* mesh feature.
+Note that meshing **requires a board/machine that supports a probe input** and that this library is compiled with the **WITH_MESH** definition in *gDefs.h*, and that the machine itself implements the *FluidNC_Extensions* mesh feature.

 Once a mesh is created *it remains in effect until it is **cleared**, including through **reboots** and **resets**